RHe502/RHe502.github.io/_pages/about.md

 My research includes **Continual Learning**, **Federated Learning**, and **Large Language Models**.
 My current reserach mainly focus on the continual learning of (Multi-modal) large language models.

 I am anticipated to graduate in June, 2026 and **I am currently looking for a Ph.D. position in 2026Fall**.
-Please feel free to  contact me via email or **Wechat: H-359754814**, if you are interested in collaborating with me or recruiting me 😊.
+Please feel free to  contact me via **E-Mail: 202320160030@mail.scut.edu.cn** or **Wechat: H-359754814**, if you are interested in collaborating with me or recruiting me 😊.
 Here is my [CV](https://rhe502.github.io/RunHe_CV.pdf).

 #  Latest News